 As a German citizen with the right to vote, I consider it my civic duty to inform myself about current events.
 This has proven difficult, because German politics are exceedingly boring.
 The two major parties, the Christian Democratic Union [CDU] and the Social Democratic Party of Germany [SPD] are like the Democrats and Republicans, but without any of the divisive issues.
 Then there is the Free Democratic Party [FDP], which posits itself as the centrist alternative.
 Out on the fringes you have the disappointing Green Party, the incoherent Purple Party, and the recently popular Pirate Party, whose official platform is that they don’t understand what’s going on.
 This is kind of a funny shtick, but it gets old fast.

 Even the scandals are tedious.
 The headline-grabbing story of 2011 was defense minister Karl-Theodor zu Guttenberg’s resignation from office after it was discovered that he had plagiarized portions of his PhD.
 Perhaps you remember plagiarism as a big deal back when you were in high school.
-In the real world today, does it matter?
 In terms of commanding troops in Afghanistan, doesn’t it just show that he is an efficient manager who knows how to find the most expedient solutions for the problems confronting him?
 That would be the Mitt Romney argument.

 Then there was President Christian Wulff, who resigned over some illegal real-estate shenanigans.
 (Why does Germany have a chancellor and a president?
 And what’s the difference?
 I have no idea, and no one seems able to explain it to me.)
 I attempted to research the specifics of the scandal for this article, but it is so unbelievably dull—unless you consider a phrase like “dubious home loan” sexy—that I was unable to maintain focus.
 Suffice to say that if U.S. politicians were held to these ethical standards, Capitol Hill would be cleared out.